 Passata is a medium-thick, pourable, uncooked red tomato sauce made from crushed and strained tomatoes.
-It has about the same thickness as tomato ketchup.
+It has almost the same consistency as tomato ketchup.

-To make passata, tomatoes are skinned, then passed (thus the name) through sieves to crush the tomatoes and remove the seeds at the same time.
+To make passata, tomatoes are passed (thus the name) through sieves to crush the tomatoes and remove the skin, seeds, and cores at the same time.

-Italians don't always make every pasta sauce totally from scratch.
-They often start with a bottle of passata.
+Italians themselves rarely make pasta sauce totally from scratch anymore.
+They usually start with a bottle of passata.